shonenxnaifu/jsi-scraper/README.md

 # JSI Scrapper

-A web scraping project to collect data from websites by parsing HTML elements.
+A web scraping project specifically designed to collect data from jogjasonicindex.com by parsing HTML elements.

 ## Setup